-- Water—drink it throughout the day in between meals
+- Water—drink it throughout the day between meals.

 - Cooked or raw vegetables such as squash, leaf lettuce and spinach, carrots, broccoli and kale, but no potatoes or corn.

 Be sure to read the ingredients for all foods, as some form of sugar or carbohydrate may be added.
-These include peanut butter, mayonnaise, sour cream and even sliced meats.
+Especially focus on ingredients in peanut butter, mayonnaise, sour cream and even sliced meats.